How to use Web SDK

 interviewId:"xyz098"

-In almost all cases, you will need the full.session object value as an input parameter for the SDK methods.
-However, specific methods only require the token value.
-Ensure you read our official SDK Methods reference to know when to use each.
+In almost all cases, you need the full session object value as an input parameter for the SDK methods.
+However, specific methods may only require the token value.
+Read our official SDK Methods reference to know when to use each.

-1.- Check for any aplicable Mandatory Biometric Consent
+One - Check for any applicable mandatory Biometric Consent

 You can then show the relevant biometric consent using renderBiometricConsent().

-In almost all cases your end user will never see this consent, but this will change as privacy laws get more strict.
+In most cases your end user will never see this consent.
+However, this is likely to change as privacy laws become stricter.

 const incodeContainer = document.querySelector("#incode-container");